ashiyaman/EduNexus/README.md

 3. 💾 Commit changes: `git commit -m "Add new feature"`
 4. 🚀 Push to the branch: `git push origin feature-branch`
 5. 🔄 Open a Pull Request.

-## 📜 License
-This project is licensed under the MIT License.

-## 📬 Contact
-For support, reach out via [your email] or create an issue in the repository.